ibm-cloud-docs/containers/cs_ingress.md

     </tr>
     <tr>
     <td><code>path</code></td>
     <td>Replace <em>&lt;app_path&gt;</em> with a slash or the path that your app is listening on.
 The path is appended to your custom domain to create a unique route to your app.
 When you enter this route into a web browser, network traffic is routed to the ALB.
 The ALB looks up the associated service and sends network traffic to the service.
-The service then forwards the traffic to the pods where the app is running.
+The service then forwards the traffic to the pods where the app runs.
     </br></br>
     Many apps do not listen on a specific path, but use the root path and a specific port.
 In this case, define the root path as <code>/</code> and do not specify an individual path for your app.
 Examples: <ul><li>For <code>http://domain/</code>, enter <code>/</code> as the path.</li><li>For <code>http://domain/app1_path</code>, enter <code>/app1_path</code> as the path.</li></ul>
     <p class="tip">To configure Ingress to listen on a path that is different than the path that your app listens on, you can use the [rewrite annotation](/docs/containers?topic=containers-ingress_annotation#rewrite-path).</p>